Probe 7, Over and Out: Notes

 "Probe 7, Over and Out" was intended to air a week after the premiere of "Night Call," which was scheduled for Friday, November 22, 1963 — the previous episode, "Uncle Simon," having aired a week earlier on November 15.
 Hours before "Night Call" was to air though, President John F. Kennedy was assassinated in Dallas, Texas.
 Thus it was rescheduled, as were all of the other network shows.
 As a result, "Probe 7, Over and Out" immediately follows "Uncle Simon" in original broadcast order.
 "Night Call" was eventually broadcast on February 7, 1964.

 In the early 2000s, Twilight Zone historian Marc Scott Zicree recorded a commentary track with director Ted Post discussing this episode.
-The commentary appears as part of the 2016 BluRay edition.
+The commentary appears as part of the 2016 Blu-ray edition.

 The radio adaptation of this episode starred Louis Gossett Jr.